 Increasingly, OSU depends on the reliable functioning of its information technology infrastructure.
 From systems that support OSU’s academic mission in the classroom and world-class research facilities to the network that interconnects all the universities administrative offices, OSU’s infrastructure has become critical to the university’s daily operations.

-To help manage the cybersecurity risk to OSU’s infrastructure and information assets, the Office of the Chief Information Officer’s (OCIO) Enterprise Security group has developed a new Information Risk Management program.
+To help manage the cybersecurity risk to OSU’s infrastructure and information assets, the Enterprise Security group has developed a new Information Risk Management Program.

 Information Risk Management Program

 OSU's Information Risk Management Program has been developed with three broad goals:

 1. Simplified design.
 Standards are often lengthy and complex.
 For example, NIST SP 800-53 has over 200 controls.
 The new program defines 30 risk areas, grouped into seven business functions in eight pages.

 2. Structured for business leaders, managers and IT professionals.
 Information security standards are generally written for IT or risk management professionals.
 The new program has been written and organized for non-technical business managers with linkage to security controls, procedures and job aides for IT professionals.
 Risks are categorized into seven different business functions that cross most organizations:

 An eighth category is "institutional data risk", which is separated as this risk crosses all business functions.

 3. Prioritized.
 Standards typically don’t offer concrete guidance in how to prioritize risk.
 The new program specifies risk priority levels for each risk area, making it clear which risks to address first:

 - P1 (critical priority)